sw2719/steam-account-switcher/README.md

 This app has no affiliation with Steam or Valve.

+# Announcements
+There won't be an update for a while to reduce version fragmentation.
+Versions prior to 1.6 has some issues with going forward.
+If you see this, please DO update to the latest version.

 # Features
 * Switch between your accounts with just few clicks.